Sweet Buns

 Method:

-- Place the dough in the mixing bowl and cover with a damp towel or cling wrap to seal in the moisture.
+3. Place the dough in the mixing bowl and cover with a damp towel or cling wrap to seal in the moisture.
 Allow the dough to ferment(or proof) until double in bulk.
-This will take about 1 hr in our Singapore weather.
+This will take about 1 hr.
 To test whether the dough has been fully proofed, press a finger into the dough and withdraw quickly.
 It should leave a deep impression and spring back very slowly.
 For an insufficiently proofed dough, the impression will spring back instantly.

-- Take out the dough and punch out the gas produced.
+4. Take out the dough and punch out the gas produced.
 Let the dough rest for about 15 minutes.
+Cover with a damp towel or cling wrap.

-- Divide the dough into 60g portions.
+5. Divide the dough into 60g portions.
 Shape and add fillings as desired.
 Arrange dough in a greased or lined pan.
-Rest for about another 15 minutes.
+Let the dough proof for the second time for about 30-45mins.
+Cover with a damp towel or cling wrap.

-- Brush the top with whole egg mixture.
+6. Brush the top with egg wash.
 Add almond flakes on the top of the buns, as desired.

 Tip: